stax76/awesome-mpv/README.md

 - [deframe](https://github.com/b4zz4/mpv-deframe) - (Unmaintained) It removes the frame of youtube videos (press g).
 - [scale-win](https://gist.github.com/garoto/920b7456d2bdd8f48aa8e7094a12ce47) - Restore old "window-scale" behavior, so to make "add window-scale +/-<value>" keybinds work again when any of the autofit-* options are defined.
 - [quick-scale](https://github.com/VideoPlayerCode/mpv-tools/) - Quickly scale the video player to a target size, with full control over target scale and max scale.
 Helps you effortlessly resize a video to fit on your desktop, or any other video dimensions you need!
-- [remember-props](https://github.com/zenwarr/mpv-config/blob/master/scripts/remember-props.lua) - When a property changes, it saves it to restore on next start.
-Saved values are not file-specific.
-List of properties to save is configured in `script-opts/remember-props.conf` file.
 - [profile-cycle](https://github.com/Funami580/dotfiles/blob/master/.config/mpv/scripts/profile-cycle.lua) - Cycle between your custom defined profiles while watching the video.
 - [open-kinopoisk-page](https://github.com/WANDEX/mpv-open-kinopoisk-page) - Opens the kinopoisk page that corresponds to the currently playing media file.
 - [open-imdb-page](https://github.com/ctlaltdefeat/mpv-open-imdb-page) - Opens the IMDb page that corresponds to the currently playing media file.